billynewport/datasurface/ROADMAP.md

 The way this would be used is as a sidekick container in a Kubernetes job for example.
 The sidekick or init container runs with a copy of the model checked out of the repository.
 Then it runs on a localhost and the job can query the model easily.
 If the job is written in python then it can be consumed directly.

-## Phase 3: YellowDataPlatform Batch/Streaming Support using Postgres,Kafka Connect/Confluent (Started March 2025, IN PROGRESS)
+## Phase 3: YellowDataPlatform Batch/Streaming Support using Kubernetes, Airflow, Postgres, Kafka Connect/Confluent (Started March 2025, 99% complete)

 This is a powerful DataPlatform that uses a Postgres instance to store staging data and merge tables.
-It will support direct SQL ingestion as well asKafka connect to import data from a variety of sources and support live and milestoned data.
+It will support direct SQL ingestion as well as Kafka connect to import data from a variety of sources and support live and milestoned data.
 This is the YellowDataPlatform and is used to flesh out DataSurface during its development.
 This should be easy to port to Athena/Azure and Snowflake.
 Providing a cloud native version which runs on columnar storage databases also.
-This will use Airflow as a job scheduler.
+This uses Airflow as a job scheduler.
 It uses Kafka Connect/Confluence to ingest data from a variety of sources.
-It is designed around Docker Swarm for the container orchestration.
+It is designed around kubnernetes for the container orchestration.

 You can read about it [here in the design docs](docs/yellow_dp/README.md).